 - Maintains an ongoing effort to enhance and improve job related Agency services and systems.

 - Supports a productive, cooperative and efficient working relationship with all families, staff and Board members.

 - Completes tasks/work with quality and in the most efficient and cost effective manner possible.

 - Consistently maintains a positive attitude and image when representing GEAR/Crisis & Counseling.

-SCHEDULE OF EMPLOYMENT: : This is an hourly non-exempt position.
+SCHEDULE OF EMPLOYMENT: : This is a full time (30-40 hours/week) non-exempt position.
 Flexibility for both evening and weekend work is required.